AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Scale.md

 * `"week"`
 * `"year"`

-In this sample, there are two levels: the month and quarter:
+In this sample, there are two levels, the month and the quarter:

 ```
 // configure the scale